Skip to Content

 Application Submit application directly to your local Rural Development Office.
 Apply directly with a lender who will submit underwritten file to GUS for approval.

 Interest Rates Fixed rate based on current market rate at loan approval or loan closing, whichever is lower.
-Current rate is 3.25 percent.
-Fixed rate determined by lender based on qualifying factors.
+Current rate is 5% or as little as 1% if you qualify for payment assistance.
+Fixed rate determined by the lender based on qualifying factors.

 Loan Terms Loan term is 33 years and 38 years depending on income level.
 Traditional 15-year and 30-year options are available.

 Fees No mortgage insurance is required.
-Two forms of mortgage insurance:an upfront guarantee fee, and annual mortgage insurance premium paid as part of your monthly mortgage payment.
+Upfront guarantee fee and an annual fee paid as part of your monthly mortgage payment.

 Interest Rates and Loan Terms

-The USDA guaranteed loan has both 15-year and 30-year fixed-rate options.
-With the USDA guaranteed loan, your USDA-approved lender determines your interest rate, not the USDA.
+The USDA Guaranteed Loan has both 15-year and 30-year fixed-rate options.
+Your USDA-approved lender determines your interest rate, not the USDA.

-USDA direct loans have repayment options of 33 years and 38 years depending on income level.
-The interest rate can be predetermined if the borrower uses a payment assistance subsidy, which could lower the rate to as low as 1 percent.
+USDA Direct Loans have repayment options of 33 years or 38 years, depending on income level.
+Borrowers can qualify for a payment assistance subsidy, which could lower the rate to as low as 1%.

 Fees and Closing Costs

-Both loan programs allow for the buyer to roll closing costs into the loan and for the seller to pay part of the closing costs.
+Both loan programs allow for the buyer to roll closing costs, which are fees and expenses to finalize a home loan, into the overall loan.
+The seller can also pay part of the closing costs.
 Borrowers should expect to pay for the appraisal, home inspection (optional, but highly encouraged), credit report and escrow charges, among other things.

-Direct loans do not require mortgage insurance, whereas the guaranteed loan program charges two forms of mortgage insurance: an upfront funding fee and an annual premium that is paid monthly.
+Direct Loans do not require fees, whereas the guaranteed loan program charges an upfront funding fee and an annual premium.
+You can roll the upfront fee into the mortgage.

 Benefits of Each Program

-• Closing costs and lender fees can be rolled into the loan.
+• rolling closing costs and lender fees into the loan,

-• Gifted funds, grants, Mortgage Credit Certificates (MCC's) and seller concessions can be used.
+• using gifted funds, grants, Mortgage Credit Certificates (MCC's) and seller concessions, and

-• Renovation and repair costs can be included in the loan amount.
+• renovation and repair costs included in the loan amount.

-Contact your local Rural Development office to find out if you are eligible for a 502 direct loan or see if you qualify for a USDA guaranteed loan here.
+Contact your local Rural Development office to find out if you are eligible for a Direct Loan or see if you qualify for a USDA guaranteed loan here.